redis-developer/basic-redis-rate-limiting-demo-csharp-dot-net/README.md

 dotnet run
 ```

-Static сontent runs automatically with the backend part.
+Static content runs automatically with the backend part.

 ## Try it out